The Executive Who Couldn't Stop Working Late

 And here is the part that's easy to miss: the physical resources, on their own, are inert.
 A factory full of machines produces nothing.
 A warehouse of raw materials sits still.
 Money in a bank account earns interest but creates no value.
 Until something animates them, they are cost without return.

-What animates them is rules.
-Rules, policies, beliefs, and behaviours that determine how the physical resources are used — when they're switched on, what they produce, in what sequence, to what standard, for whom, at what pace, by whom, and to what end.
+What animates them is rules — the policies, beliefs, and behaviours that decide how the physical resources get used: what they produce, to what standard, at what pace, and to what end.
 Without rules, the machines stay off and the materials never move.
 With rules, an organisation produces.
 That's the whole game.

 And the rules live inside the people.